-- Heat a large non-stick pan or wok to medium-high, and add the pork, breaking up the meat into small bits as it browns, until cooked through.
+- Heat a large non-stick pan or wok to medium-high, and add the pork (or jackfruit), breaking up the meat into small bits as it browns, until cooked through.
 Pour off as much pork fat as you can.

-- Move the pork to the edges of the pan or wok, and add ginger, celery, carrots, and sesame oil.
+- Move the pork (or jackfruit) to the edges of the pan or wok, and add ginger, celery, carrots, and sesame oil.
 Sauté until the vegetables have started to soften.